Pardons and Expungements

 - Approximately 1-2 months for a hearing if the Board approves a hearing during its merit review.

 - Approximately 2-12 months for the Governor to render his decision, should the Board approve the application.

-For more information on the pardon/expungement process, please contact Scaringi Law to schedule a free initial consultation with our attorney right away.
+For more information on the pardon/expungement process, please contact Scaringi Law to schedule an initial consultation with our attorney right away.